Chang 3-run triple off Benintendi’s glove, Indians beat KC

-CLEVELAND (AP) — Yu Chang hit a bases-loaded triple off left fielder Andrew Benintendi’s glove in the first inning, leading Cal Quantrill and Cleveland Indians over the Kansas City Royals 4-1 Tuesday night.
+CLEVELAND (AP) — Yu Chang hit a bases-loaded triple off left fielder Andrew Benintendi’s glove in the first inning, leading Cal Quantrill and the Cleveland Indians to a 4-1 win over the Kansas City Royals on Tuesday night.

 Ernie Clement homered as the second-place Indians kept Chicago’s magic number for clinching the AL Central at two.
 Cleveland hosts the White Sox in a five-game series beginning Thursday.

-Chang, who has 19 RBIs in 26 games since being recalled from Triple-A Columbus, hit a line drive and Benintendi slipped on the wet grass in pursuit.
-Benintendi made a late jump and the ball tipped off his glove — he quickly looked at his mitt to see if he’d caught the ball as it rolled to the wall, scoring Myles Straw, Oscar Mercado and José Ramirez.
+Chang, who has 19 RBIs and 13 extra-base hits in 26 games since being recalled from Triple-A Columbus, hit a line drive and Benintendi slipped on the wet grass in pursuit.

+Benintendi made a late jump and the ball tipped off his glove — he looked at his mitt to see if he’d caught the ball as it rolled to the wall — as Myles Straw, Oscar Mercado and José Ramirez came around.

+“I thought he would catch it,” Chang admitted.
+“I didn’t think that much when I came to bat because I already have an approach in the zone.
+The ball is just there.
+I hit the ball.”

 Quantrill (7-3) worked 6 2/3 innings, striking out six and allowing one run on Hunter Dozier’s homer in the seventh.
 The right-hander made his final home start of the year, finishing with a 5-0 record and 2.20 ERA at Progressive Field.

-Emmanuel Clase pitched the ninth for his 24th save.
+Emmanuel Clase pitched the ninth for his 24th save after Blake Parker and Bryan Shaw combined for a four-out bridge.

+“Cal is pitching the baseball very well, mixing his repertoire and attacking hitters differently,” Indians acting manager DeMarlo Hale said.
+“You look at his line, he got groundball outs, he got flyball outs, punched out six.
+Just another good effort.”

 Daniel Lynch (4-6) allowed four runs on four hits in six innings, walking three, hitting Chang with a pitch and striking out five.
 The rookie left-hander only gave up one hit after the second, but is winless in five starts since Aug.
 23 with three losses.

+“We’ve got to find a way to be better coming into the game, and it’s not just Daniel,” Royals manager Mike Matheny said.
+“To his credit after that rough start, he did keep us in the game.”

-Nicky Lopez doubled in the third to extend his on-base streak to 31 games, equaling the longest single-season run by the Royals since Billy Butler’s 32-gamer in 2013.
-Lopez is batting .380 (49for 129) since the streak began on Aug.
+Nicky Lopez doubled in the third to extend his on-base streak to 31 games, equaling the longest single-season run for Kansas City since Billy Butler’s 32-gamer in 2013.
+Lopez is batting .380 (49 for 129) since the streak began on Aug.
 21.

-Clement hit his third homer.
-Playing second base, he also came up big defensively, sprawling onto the grass to rob Lopez with two on and two outs in the seventh.
+Clement hit his third homer and had a pair of hits.
+The second baseman also came up big defensively, sprawling onto the grass to rob Lopez with two on and two outs in the seventh.

+“Ernie is a very good player, but he’s extra-special when I’m pitching,” Quantrill said.
+“He’s single-handedly saved me 5-6 runs already this year, so he’s my favorite player on this team.”

 Righty Dylan Coleman made his major league debut for Kansas City, surrendering one hit in the eighth.